Q-Interline technology. Statistics illustration

 • Long term stability

-To describe a method, one must include one term from all three groups, we shall here continue using the terms agreement, repeatability, and reproducibility
+To describe a method, one must include one term from all three groups.
+We will be using the terms agreement, repeatability, and reproducibility

 Agreement